greenorbitspace/web/src/content/news/space-resources-week.md

 categories:
 - news
 name: 'Space Resources Week: Shaping a Sustainable Future'
+exerpt: "As advocates for sustainability and innovation, Green Orbit Digital is thrilled to announce our participation in the 6th edition of Space Resources Week.
+This multidisciplinary event serves as a convergence point for space agencies, industry leaders, scientists, and visionaries, fostering discussions on the utilisation of space resources for a cleaner future in space."
 ---

-As advocates for sustainability and innovation, Green Orbit Digital is thrilled to announce our participation in the 6th edition of Space Resources Week.
-This multidisciplinary event serves as a convergence point for space agencies, industry leaders, scientists, and visionaries, fostering discussions on the utilisation of space resources for a cleaner future in space.

-# Space Resources Week: Shaping a Sustainable Future

 As advocates for sustainability and innovation, Green Orbit Digital is thrilled to announce our participation in the 6th edition of Space Resources Week.
 This multidisciplinary event serves as a convergence point for space agencies, industry leaders, scientists, and visionaries, fostering discussions on the utilisation of space resources for a cleaner future in space.